 The lightbulb and the wave of relief when a new student clicks with what I am saying and releases tension in their sound!

+Be prepared.
 Be polite.
-Be prepared.
-Spend time at home with the concepts; do not simply show up once a week and expect miracles.
-I can provide much information, but it must be integrated and become habit.
+Spend time at home with the concepts; please do not simply show up at your lesson and expect miracles -- although I can provide much, time and practice are necessary for integration so that the ideas and skills become habit.

 What questions should students think through before talking to teachers about their needs?